 Data science is a complex and dynamic field, and one in which individuals with the right mix of skills are likely to remain in high demand.
 Through the graduate program in data science, you will master the technical, analytical, and practical skills you need to solve real-world, data-driven problems.

-Through the master’s degree program in data science you:
+In the master’s degree program in the field of data science, you will:

 - Develop an in-depth understanding of data science methods in predictive modeling, data mining, machine learning, artificial intelligence, data visualization, and big data.